csstools/postcss-plugins/plugins/css-has-pseudo/INSTALL.md

 npm install gulp-postcss css-has-pseudo --save-dev
 ```

-Use [CSS Has Pseudo] in your Gulpfile:
+Use [PostCSS Has Pseudo] in your Gulpfile:

 ```js
 const postcss = require('gulp-postcss');